General School Information (FAQ)

 We like to keep our class sizes small:

 Students will be able to purchase hot lunches from the restaurant.
-Students are supervised at all times throughout the lunch break.
+Students are supervised at all times throughout all breaks.

 We believe that courtesy, good manners and consideration for others are very important qualities.
 The school works hard to help all its pupils achieve the real discipline that comes from within a person.
 The development of self-discipline in children is one of the most important functions that any school can perform.